Fly Angola

 Fly Angola (FLA), stylized FLУ AO Angola, is a privately owned airline based in the country of Angola, specifically at Quatro de Fevereiro Airport in the nation's capital, Luanda.
-It is established in September 2018 by a "Portuguese agency" and "backed up" by Angolan investment firm Gestomobil.
+It was established in September 2018 by a "Portuguese agency" and "backed up" by Angolan investment firm Gestomobil.
 The airline flies to Angola's provincial capitals from its hub.

 Fleet

-As of June 2020, the airline only owns one Embraer EMB-145 LR registered D2-FDF filled with 50 standard economy class in a 1-2 configuration, with a second one planned to be ordered once the airline has secured its own Air Operator's Certificate.
+As of August 2025, the airline only owns one Embraer EMB-145 LR registered D2-FDF filled with 50 standard economy class in a 1-2 configuration, with a second one planned to be ordered once the airline has secured its own Air Operator's Certificate.
 It is said that the motive behind the single-aircraft order is as a "trial."
 The airline was planning in late 2019 to buy a 30-seat Embraer EMB-120.
 The airline's services are performed by a local partner, Angolan airline AeroJet, which owns Fly Angola's AOC.